-On May 23, 2017, we entered into a Sales Agreement with Merrill Lynch, Pierce, Fenner & Smith Incorporated ("BofA Merrill Lynch") and J.P.
-Morgan Securities LLC ("J.P.
-Morgan") to sell American Depositary Shares (the "ADSs"), each of which represents one ordinary share of our company, DKK 1 nominal value per share, with aggregate gross sales proceeds of up to \$100,000,000, from time to time, through an at the market offering
+On May 23, 2017, we entered into a Sales Agreement with Merrill Lynch, Pierce, Fenner & Smith Incorporated, or BofA Merrill Lynch, and J.P.
+Morgan Securities LLC, or J.P.
+Morgan, to sell ADSs with aggregate gross sales proceeds of up to \$100,000,000, from time to time, through an at the market offering, or ATM, with BofA

-(the "ATM") with BofA Merrill Lynch and J.P.
+Merrill Lynch and J.P.
 Morgan as sales agents.
 As of the date of this filing, we have not sold any ADSs under the ATM.
-In connection with our proposed public offering, we will not use the ATM unless and until we file an updated prospectus supplement reducing the amount available under our ATM prospectus supplement or file a new registration statement reflecting the number or dollar amount of ADSs that we may sell under the ATM.
+In connection with this offering, we will not use the ATM unless and until we file an updated prospectus supplement reducing the amount available under our ATM prospectus supplement or file a new registration statement reflecting the number or dollar amount of ADSs that we may sell under the ATM.